Research. Education. Production.

 Enacting History

 We invite you to explore this powerful approach and consider how it may serve your students, institution, or community.
+The What I’ve Scene program delivers its existing comprehensive suite of assets and instructions to ensure effective implementation whether you have a theater background or not.

-Whether you are interested in supporting the program, being trained or bringing a trainer to your area we want to hear from you!
+Interested in supporting the program, being trained or bringing a trainer to your area we want to hear from you!

 Get Trained in the WIS Technique